AqeelAaqi/EvolveLibrary/README.md

 [![](https://jitpack.io/v/AqeelAaqi/EvolveLibrary.svg)](https://jitpack.io/#AqeelAaqi/EvolveLibrary)

-This is Social login library in which you can login through Facebook, LinkedIn and Google
+This is Social login library in which you can login through Facebook and Google

 ## Installation